Increasing numbers of people are worried about being able to pay the rent.

 Where to get help

-If you are at the early stages of worrying about paying the rent and you have other debts, any of the good places for debt advice will be able to help, for example National Debtline 0808 808 4000.
+If you are at the early stages of worrying about paying the rent and you have other debts, any of the good places for debt advice will be able to help.
+For example National Debtline on 0808 808 4000.
 By tackling your other debts, you may never get a serious rent problem!

-If the main reason you are having problems with your rent is because of benefit issues – perhaps your Housing Benefit has been stopped or cut, or there are problems with other benefits or tax credits: go to your local Citizens Advice – find it here.
+If the main reason you are having problems with your rent is because of benefits issues, go to your local Citizens Advice – find it here.

 The Shelter Helpline 0808 800 4444 is one of the best places for housing advice in general (eg for problems with your landlord apart from rent arrears) and for answering your questions about court repossession action and evictions.
 They are also experts on housing benefit.